MichaelCurrin/dev-cheatsheets/cheatsheets/ruby/dependencies/gem-command.md

 ---
-title: Ruby gems
+title: Gem command
-description: How to managed Ruby gems with the gem command
+description: How to manage Ruby gems with the gem command
 ---

 ## Install